 If you use Google Calendar, connect with your Evernote and add the calendar widget in Home.
 Then create a calendar event (with you as the only invitee), so everyone knows you’ll be busy, and you’ll see it right there in Evernote.
 Best of all, you can add a link to your latest chapter or table of contents and open it with one click, so you can hit the ground running and make the most of your limited time.

 Power tip: Feel like time may get away from you?
 Set a calendar reminder notification for your daily 1,667 words so you won’t have any catching up to do.
 Simply click the notification to open up your note so you can hit the ground running.

 No matter what kind of story you’re writing, you’ll probably amass a large amount of research material and plot or character notes in the course of the month.
 Organizing all that information can be tough, and finding it when you need it can be even harder.

 The filtered notes widget makes locating information quicker, showing you only the notes that match your selected criteria.
 Try adding tags to each of your notes, such as a location, character name, or plot device, then set up the filtered notes widget to only show you notes that correspond to a particular tag.
 That way, it’ll be easy to see exactly what you need, like character profiles, details of your world, story timelines, and more.

 Power tip: Evernote Professional and Teams customers can add multiple filtered notes widgets, so you can have a different widget for each of your main characters or locations.

 Put it all together

-As one previous NaNoWriMo winner says, “every writer has a unique approach to organization.”
-That may be true, but there are a few common traits every successful writer shares: discipline, commitment, and a solid plan for rising to the challenge.
+Every writer has a unique approach to organization, but there are a few common traits every successful writer shares: discipline, commitment, and a solid plan for rising to the challenge.
 With Evernote on your side, you have everything you need to finish strong and finally write the novel you’ve always dreamed of completing.